top of page

 Not an escape from my life, but an escape within it.
 A shimmering side door into indulgence.
 The chance to be swept up in the sparkle.

 And Troy had sparkle in spades.
 Front-row tickets to the best shows.
 The kind of restaurant seating you couldn’t normally buy your way into.
 Flights that were always first class, never coach.
-He lived in a world where extravagance was the baseline, not the reward.
-Glitter was his currency.
+He lived in a world where extravagance wasn’t a reward—it was infrastructure.
+Glitter was his native language.
+He knew how to create moments that felt cinematic, elevated, chosen.

-That was my advantage: I knew how to squint.
-I could take in the shine without confusing it for permanence.
-Most of the time.
+That was my advantage—or so I thought.
+I knew how to squint.
+I could enjoy the shine without confusing it for stability.
+I understood the difference between intensity and reliability.
+I told myself I could stay awake inside the fantasy.

 But not always.

-And being blinded has consequences.
-Because when I let myself get swept away—when I let the sparkle feel like salvation—it almost cost me everything.
+And when I let myself believe the glitter could carry weight—when I let it feel like salvation—it nearly cost me everything.
 My marriage.
 My home.
-The solid love I had with Caleb.
+The steady, grounded love I had built with Caleb.

 Comments